kx0101/design-patterns-notes/pubsub/how-it-works.md

 # Components:

 ## 1. Subject
-Maintains a list of observers and provides methods to attach, detach, and notify observers.
+The Subject component is the central point of management for observers interested in its state changes.
+It maintains a collection of observers and offers methods to register (attach) or remove (detach) them.
+When the Subject's state changes, it notifies all registered observers via the notifyObservers method, making sure that all dependent objects stay updated.

 ```java
 interface Stock {